-Those who are hurt while working aboard a boat or ship need a maritime lawyer familiar with admiralty cases.
+Those who are hurt while working aboard a boat or ship need a maritime trial lawyer familiar with admiralty cases.
 The maritime and Jones Act attorneys at Latti & Anderson LLP have been fighting for the rights of injured maritime workers for nearly a half-century.

-The maritime lawyers at Latti & Anderson LLP work tirelessly to hold negligent parties accountable.
+The maritime trial lawyers at Latti & Anderson LLP work tirelessly to hold negligent parties accountable.
 Our firm has secured verdicts and settlements of more than $1 million and we can help you receive the money you deserve.
 If you are seeking legal representation for a hand injury suffered in a maritime setting, contact our maritime and Jones Act attorneys today – we represent clients nationwide.